R-nasPT/dev-resources/en/library.md

   const cn = twMerge(clsx(...));
   ```
   This combination is used to merge Tailwind CSS classes with conditional logic for improved class management.

+### Document & Media Processing
+- `react-to-print`: Library for printing React components.
+- `@react-pdf/renderer`: Library for creating PDF documents in React.
+- `react-pdf-tailwind`: Styling for PDFs using Tailwind CSS.
+- `react-barcode`: Barcode generator for React.
+- `react-qr-code`: QR code generator for React.
+- `@zxing/library`: Library for barcode scanning.
+- `react-media-recorder`: Library for recording audio and video in React.
+- `exceljs`: Library for reading, manipulating, and writing spreadsheet data.

+### Date and Time Libraries
+- `date-fns`: A modern JavaScript date utility library for parsing, formatting, and manipulating dates.
+- `@date-fns/tz`: Time zone support for date-fns.
+- `@date-fns/utc`: UTC support for date-fns.
+- `dayjs`: A lightweight alternative to Moment.js for manipulating dates.

 ---

 ## BACK END